Quality and Performance Excellence, Post-Baccalaureate Certificate

 While applied projects may be involved in any of the required courses, there is no additional fieldwork required for the certificate overall.

-Graduates work in careers involving the development, planning and management of health care operations and strategy.
+- Graduates work in careers involving the development, planning and management of health care operations and strategy.
 Quality assurance, operational efficiency, patient safety and supply chain departments often employ graduates.
-Common work settings include hospitals, clinics, nursing homes, and other health care facilities.
+Common work settings include hospitals, clinics, nursing homes and other health care facilities.

 Applicants should have a bachelor's degree with no less than a 3.00 grade point average.
-Test scores are preferably in the 50th percentiles or higher, but there are no minimum cutoffs to be considered for admission, as students are considered using a holistic review process, including interviews.
+Test scores are preferably in the 50th percentile or higher, but there are no minimum cutoffs to be considered for admission, as students are considered using a holistic review process, including interviews.

 Scholarships and Financial Aid